 Write On Time

 I paused my blog for over a year.
+It was about time.

 Some very concerning events had occurred which moved the cheese.
 I'd never heard of spiritual spatial disorientation, but what I experienced defined it.
 Believing, by faith, I was proficient at instrument flying, I launched headfirst into the storm.
-I was flying upside down.
+In reality was flying upside down.
 Unaware my calculations were off.
 Until I was.

+It was about time.
 Time spent I can’t get back.
+Or could I?